Knowledge Hub

 What happens after the evaluation?

-Unless you and the other party have agreed to be bound by the evaluator’s decision, it simply serves as a stepping-stone to further negotiation and discussion.
-Even if the ENE was carried out through the courts and the decision reached by a judge, it is nonetheless only an assessment of each side’s strengths/weaknesses and a prediction of what could happen if the case went to trial.
+Unless you and the other party have agreed to be bound by the evaluator’s decision, it simply serves as a stepping stone to further negotiation and discussion.
+Even if the early neutral evaluation was carried out through the courts and the decision reached by a judge, it’s still only an assessment of each side’s strengths/weaknesses and a prediction of what could happen if the case went to trial.
 Usually, the sides will meet following the decision to establish whether there is a possibility of a breakthrough in the dispute in light of the evaluator’s findings.
-If one party does not agree to settle on the evaluator’s terms, the other may consider making a so-called ‘Part 36’ offer.
-Because of the negative cost consequences for the party refusing to accept a Part 36 offer if the case is pursued and lost, it can pressurise that party into settling.
+If one party refuses to agree to settle on the evaluator’s terms, the other may consider making a so-called ‘Part 36’ offer.
+Because of the negative cost consequences for the party refusing to accept a Part 36 offer if the case is pursued and lost, it can pressure that party into settling.

-The goal of Early Neutral Evaluation is to find a cost-effective solution to a dispute.
-If run efficiently, the ENE process should be considerably cheaper than court action and many other forms of ADR.
+The goal of early neutral evaluation is to find a cost-effective solution to a dispute.
+If run efficiently, the early neutral evaluation process should be considerably cheaper than court action and many other forms of ADR.

-If ENE is carried out through the courts, court fees will normally be split between you and the other party.
+If early neutral evaluation is carried out through the courts, court fees will normally be split between you and the other party.
 In terms of legal fees for the process, both sides generally bear their own.
-Sometimes the costs of the ENE will be borne by the side that ultimately loses the related, wider case (in circumstances where the ENE related only to part of a larger dispute).
+Sometimes the costs of the early neutral evaluation will be borne by the side that ultimately loses the related, wider case (in circumstances where the early neutral evaluation is related only to part of a larger dispute).
 When an independent evaluator is appointed, there will be an additional cost – the fees of the organisation that provided the evaluator as well as the evaluator’s professional fees will have to be met.
 Evaluators charging hundreds of pounds per hour are not unheard of.

-The length of time it takes to finalise an ENE will clearly depend on the facts of the particular case.
-As you are now aware, it’s designed to be a quick process that isolates strengths and weaknesses in each side’s case so that an early settlement can be facilitated.
-That said, the preparatory work can take up a considerable amount of time and there is a risk that time spent on an ENE will not yield results – simply because there is an inability to reach an agreement.
-Furthermore, there is always the chance that the party who obtains a favourable evaluation will be more inclined to maintain a firmer stance in any negotiation, making an agreement harder to reach.
-It’s always important before embarking on ENE or any form of ADR to get specialist legal advice; something which our skilled team of dispute resolution solicitors can help you with in early course.
+The length of time it takes to finalise an early neutral evaluation will clearly depend on the facts of the particular case.
+As you’re now aware, it’s designed to be a quick process that isolates strengths and weaknesses in each side’s case so that an early settlement can be facilitated.
+That said, the preparatory work can take up a considerable amount of time and there is a risk that time spent on an early neutral evaluation will not yield results – simply because there’s an inability to reach an agreement.
+There’s always the chance that the party who obtains a favourable evaluation will be more inclined to maintain a firmer stance in any negotiation, making an agreement harder to reach.

 What next?